 We sat together and I went over specific diet and lifestyle improvements for her condition.
 It was thirteen pages of content containing various foods to eat and ways to adjust her life so it was more conducive to healing.

 With each page I turned, I noticed she was growing more and more agitated.
 She folded her arms across her chest and crossed her legs.
-A clear sign she was not receptive to the information I was sharing.
+A clear sign she was not receptive to the information.

-When I finished with my recommendations for her condition she didn’t say anything.
+When I finished with my recommendations she didn’t say anything.

 She just sat there looking down at the paperwork.

-Then she looked up at me, raised her eyebrows and matter-of-factly stated, “You can’t possibly think that I’m going to do any of this stuff for myself, do you?”
+Then she looked up at me, raised her eyebrows and matter-of-factly stated, “You can’t possibly believe that I’m going to do any of this stuff for myself, do you?”

 “No.” I said, “Considering your emotional condition, I don’t think you’re going to do any self-care at all.
-But, you came for a consultation so I had to offer it as a possibility.”
+But, you came for a consultation so I had to offer it as a possibility for your healing.”

 She said, “What else can you offer me.”

-I said, “Well, if I were you, I would quit that high-stress job and I would take ALL of my money out of the bank.
-Then I would go and do the things I have always wanted to do, but haven’t actually done yet.
-I would make it the best three months of my life and then take it from there.”
+I said, “Well, if I were you, I would quit my high-stress job, and I would take ALL of my money out of the bank.
+Then I would go and do the things I have always wanted to do, but haven’t actually done yet; travel, take an extended vacation, cruise around the world.
+I would make it the best three months of my life.”

 What would you do differently if you knew the end was near?